puppetlabs/puppetdb/documentation/api/command/v1/commands.markdown

 See [deactivate node wire format v3][deactivatev3] for more information on the payload of this command.

+### "store report", version 6

+The version 6 store report command differs from previous versions by changing from a `resource_events` property to a `resources` property.
+The `resource_events` property was a merged version of `resources` and their associated events `events`.
+This new version moves the command to use a similar format to a raw Puppet report, with a list of `resources` each with an `events` property containing a list of the resource's events.

+The payload is expected to be a report, containing events that occurred on Puppet resources.
+It is structured as a JSON object, conforming to the [report wire format v6][reportv6].

+## Deprecated Commands

 ### "store report", version 5

-The version 5 store report command differs from version four in the addition of a "noop" flag, which is a boolean indicating whether the report was produced by a puppet run with --noop, as well as in the conversion of dash-separated fields to underscored.
+The version 5 store report command differs from version 4 in the addition of a "noop" flag, which is a boolean indicating whether the report was produced by a puppet run with --noop, as well as in the conversion of dash-separated fields to underscored.

 The payload is expected to be a report, containing events that occurred on Puppet resources.
 It is structured as a JSON object, conforming to the [report wire format v5][reportv5].

 ## Examples using curl